ssrivastava22/ImplicitBBQ/README.md

 # ImplicitBBQ

-This repository contains all the data and prompts for the **ImplicitBBQ** project, which explores implicit bias in language models using the BBQ Bias Benchmark.
+This repository contains all the data and prompts for the **ImplicitBBQ** benchmark, which explores implicit bias in language models using the BBQ Bias Benchmark.
 The project includes the ImplicitBBQ dataset and the exact prompts used for model interaction.

 ---